ethers-io/ethers.js/docs/v5/getting-started/README.md

 // number of entries; but they provide some useful examples
 //

-// List all transfers I sent in the last 10,000 blocks daiContract.queryFilter(filterFrom, -10000)
+// List all transfers sent in the last 10,000 blocks daiContract.queryFilter(filterFrom, -10000)

 // List all transfers ever sent to me